-[Early morning light at Horsetooth Reservoir in Fort Collins, CO.
-Photo: AJ Schroetlin] Living in a landlocked state, water sports aren’t on everybody’s radar.
-Destinations like Fort Collins though boast lakes and rivers open to a range of boating, with a good number only open to non-motorized boats like kayak.
+Living in a landlocked state, water sports aren’t on everybody’s radar.
+Destinations like Fort Collins though boast lakes and rivers open to a range of boating, with a good number only open to non-motorized boats like kayaks.

 It’s important once in a while to schedule some time on the water.
 Activities like kayaking, canoeing and stand up paddle boarding are mentally relaxing and good for your body.

 Northern Colorado’s most populous city, Fort Collins, is consistently rated as one of the most livable in the country.
-It boasts more than 165,000 people, so it’s got both a city and small town feel.
-The great outdoors are in FC’s backyard, with the Arapaho and Roosevelt national forests to the west.
+It boasts more than 165,000 people, so it’s got both a city and small-town feel.
+Nature is in Fort Collins’ backyard, with the Arapaho and Roosevelt national forests to the west.
 Plus there are abundant opportunities for water sports like kayaking without ever leaving the city limits.

 Where to Kayak in Fort Collins

 Any day splashing on the water beats a day surfing TV from the couch.
 So gather up your kayak checklist, including sunscreen, sunglasses, water, snacks, and water-ready clothing, and hit the water.
 There are mainly two types of kayaks, sit-in or sit-on-top.
 Your choice depends on the adventure you’re going after.
 The most user-friendly and wet is sit-on-top.
 Dryer and harder to get out of is sit-in.

 Natural Areas and Ponds – There are natural areas and ponds all across town that permit non-motorized boating.
 This would be canoeing, stand up paddle boarding, kayaking, etc. Fort Collins natural areas open to kayaks include: